Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 3. Bachelor of Music in Music Therapy, which is the option available to an applicant who holds an undergraduate degree outside of Music or who does not have at least 60 undergraduate credits in Music or its equivalent.
 The bachelor’s degree must be earned prior to applying for the MMT.

-In addition, the Master of Music Therapy – Licensed Professional Counselor (LPC) Program is available to both MMT students and Master's Equivalency students who want to complete the additional coursework needed to satisfy the Pennsylvania requirements for licensure.
+The Master’s of Music Therapy - Licensed Professional Counselor (LPC) Program is available to both MMT students and Master's Equivalency students who want to complete the additional coursework needed to satisfy the Pennsylvania requirements for LPC licensure.

-Statement of Goals: Share your special interests within the discipline and expectations for the program.
+Statement of Goals: Your goal statement should include an explanation of your special interests within the discipline and expectations for the program.
+Please include the following:

 Standardized Test Scores: